ggeo/Cuda/README.md

 # heat-transfer
-Simulates heat transfer in 2D
+Simulates heat transfer in 2D using CUDA.